accordionpeas/grunt-require/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 2014-03-11    v1.1.0  All options can now be passed in via the command line.
 * 2014-02-13    v1.0.5  Root-referenced initial request for config file.
 * 2014-02-13    v1.0.4  Added missing file extensions to default options.
 * 2014-02-13    v1.0.3  Fixed broken path to main config file for optimised code.